lmfit/lmfit-py/doc/model.rst

 By default, it is permitted to be varied in the fit -- the 10 is taken as an initial value, not a fixed value.
 On the other hand, the ``check_positive`` keyword argument, was not converted to a parameter because it has a boolean default value.
+In some sense, ``check_positive`` becomes like an independent variable to the model.
+However, because it has a default value it is not required to be given for each model evaluation or fit, as independent variables are.

 Defining a ``prefix`` for the Parameters
 --------------------------------------------